July 29, 2014

 As with all issues involving the interpretation or application of laws and regulations, plan sponsors should rely on their legal counsel for authoritative advice on the interpretation and application of the Affordable Care Act and related guidance, including the guidance summarized in this Capital Checkup.
 Sibson Consulting can be retained to work with plan sponsors and their attorneys on compliance issues.

 - The Affordable Care Act is the shorthand name for the Patient Protection and Affordable Care Act (PPACA), Public Law No. 111-48, as modified by the subsequently enacted Health Care and Education Reconciliation Act (HCERA), Public Law No. 111-152.
-The Affordable Care Act added Section 2708 to the Public Health Service Act, which provides that, effective for plan years beginning on or after January 1, 2014, a group health plan or health insurer offering group health insurance coverage shall not apply any waiting period that exceeds 90 days.
 (Return to the Capital Checkup.)

 Capital Checkup is Sibson Consulting’s periodic electronic newsletter summarizing activity in Washington with respect to health care and related subjects.
 Capital Checkup is for informational purposes only and should not be construed as legal advice.
 It is not intended to provide guidance on current laws or pending legislation.
 On all issues involving the interpretation or application of laws and regulations, plan sponsors should rely on their attorneys for legal advice.